 4. Only choose those who are capable of giving the same: Not everyone is capable of having deep and meaningful relationships.
 You have to be selective and invest only in those who display qualities conducive to building healthy connections.
 Selfish and immature individuals lack the compassion needed to take on the role of friend or partner.
 They don’t have the emotional bandwidth to be a whole and fully functioning adult in a partnership of any sort.
 Relationships are a two-way street, and both sides need to pitch in to keep it going.
 Knowing this can save you from the pain that comes from trying to get close to a person who is emotionally unavailable, unbalanced, or reckless.

-Relationships are like muscles, the more that we engage them, the stronger and more valuable they become.
-In the end, you’ll realize that all the hard work that you put into it will be worth it because it exposes you to a dimension of love and caring that only a real friend or partner can impart.
+High-quality relationships require an investment—the more that we engage them, the stronger and more valuable they become.
+In the end, you’ll realize that all the hard work that you put into it will be worth it because of the love and joy you gain from it.

 All my best on your journey,

 Question: What do you believe is the secret to cultivating authentic and healthy relationships?
 How have you seen this play out in your life?